 Photo by: The Wandering Viewfinder Photography

-The trailhead to the summit is located at MP407.6, off the Blue Ridge Parkway.
-The trail is moderate in difficulty, and 2.6 miles roundtrip.
-On the way to the top, you'll see incredible views, including Frying Pan Mountain and fire tower.
-You'll reach the observation platform a the top, for beautiful long distance views on a clear day.
+The trailhead to the summit is at MP407.6, off the Blue Ridge Parkway.
+The trail is moderate in difficulty, and 2.6 miles round-trip.
+On the way to the top, you'll see incredible views, including Frying Pan Mountain and the fire tower.
+You'll reach the observation platform at the top for beautiful long distance views on a clear day.

 Moore Cove Trail and Falls